-To withdraw, the SMB Applicant or Beneficiary must provide written notice of their desire from the Program, either by mail or by ApoyoEnergético@dedc.pr.gov.
+To withdraw, the SMB Applicant or Beneficiary must provide written notice of their desire Program, either mail18 email to withdraw from the by or by to ApoyoEnergético@dedc.pr.gov.
 This request must include the case number assigned to the project, the name of the beneficiary business, and the name of the owner or representative listed in the original application.
 Then, DEDC will send a Notification of Voluntary Withdrawal to the SMB Applicant or Beneficiary, including the corresponding form, which must be signed and returned within five (5) calendar days.
 DEDC will have fifteen (15) calendar days from the date of receipt of the duly completed and signed form to send the SMB Applicant or Beneficiary a Voluntary Withdrawal Confirmation Notification informing that the application status has been updated and the case has been closed, so that the SMB Applicant or Beneficiary will no longer be able to participate in the Program, and their Supplier will not be able to submit any claim for incentive funds.